sclorg/s2i-ruby-container/3.0/README.md

 Ruby 3.0 container image
 ========================
 This container image includes Ruby 3.0 as a [S2I](https://github.com/openshift/source-to-image) base image for your Ruby 3.0 applications.
-Users can choose between RHEL, CentOS and Fedora based builder images.
+Only the RHEL9 based builder image is available.
-The RHEL images are available in the [Red Hat Container Catalog](https://access.redhat.com/containers/), the CentOS images are available on [Quay.io](https://quay.io/organization/centos7), and the Fedora images are available in [Quay.io](https://quay.io/organization/fedora).
+The RHEL images are available in the [Red Hat Container Catalog](https://access.redhat.com/containers/).
 The resulting image can be run using [podman](https://github.com/containers/libpod).

 Note: while the examples in this README are calling `podman`, you can replace any such calls by `docker` with the same arguments